apache/mesos/docs/cni.md

 Hence, it is imperative that the Agent IP is reachable from the container IP and vice versa.
-In this specific instance we specified a default route for the container, allowing containers to reach any network that will be routeable by the gateway, which for this CNI configuration is the bridge itself.
+In this specific instance we specified a default route for the container, allowing containers to reach any network that will be routable by the gateway, which for this CNI configuration is the bridge itself.

 Another interesting attribute in the CNI configuration is the `ipMasq`